5 Tips for Your Next Promotion or Salary Raise

 The last tip is to—ask: Ask what’s needed for your promotion, ask what’s needed for your raise.
 Now, yes, you may have a competency or some other framework in place that gives you concrete guidance, but even then, and also even after a “lost” case you can still—ask.

 Isn’t this obvious?
 I think it isn’t.
 I still miss this; I see others regularly miss this.
 But it’s generally a sound and at the same time humble thing to ask, your manager, about their view and about any advice they can give you on not just promotions and raises but about anything related to your work.

 ❧ These are five tips on your next promotion or raise.
-If you were to adopt only one, maybe pick the last one and ask.
-For two, also really scrap positional bargaining—even if you had some lucky results with it, it’s a terrible, even offensive negotiation tactic.
+If you were to adopt only one, pick the last one and ask.
+For two, scrap positional bargaining—even if you had some lucky results with it, it’s a terrible, condescending negotiation tactic.
 Three?
 Prepare.
 And four?
 Measure.
 And if you do want to follow all five, then absolutely, cultivate some patience.
 That may generally be a nice trait to own.

 Assuming you do good work these should all serve you well.
 I wish you much success!

 I’m Jens Oliver Meiert, and I’m an engineering manager and author.
 I love trying things, sometimes including philosophy, art, and adventure.
 Here on meiert.com I share some of my views and experiences.